Cornayy/daehria/README.md

 # Deahria
-Discord Bot written in Javascript.
+Discord Bot written for fun in Javascript using discord.js.